cpcsdk/rust.cpclib/docs/bndbuild/index.md

 The `--direct -- COMMAND [ARG...]` allows to directly launch a command without managing a build file. `COMMAND` can be any command accepted in `cmd` key (they are listed in the documentation of `--help`).
 The commands are either included by the application (so limited to cpclib commands and os agnostic), or accessible externally (no limitation, but os dependent).
 Some command may have an alias.

+Several commands need to be downloaded (so internet is required), assembled (so their prerequisites need to be installed).
+There is no (yet) cleanup if download/compilation fail.
+So think to do `bndbuild --clear <cmd>` to cleanup manually.

 ### Display management: echo (echo)
 ```
 Print the arguments.